apaladines-techconsulting/Interview_Questions/README.md

 `Non-escaping closures:`
 A non-escaping closure is a closure that is guaranteed to be executed before the function it's passed to returns.
 In other words, the closure is not allowed to outlive the function that it's passed to.
 Non-escaping closures are the default behavior in Swift, and you don't need to explicitly mark them as non-escaping.

+`Escaping closures:`
+Is a closure that is passed as an argument to a function but is allowed to outlive the function's execution.

 ## ANY
 #### Any:
 - Any is a type that represents values of any type, including instances of classes, structs, enums, and other types.